All About Air Conditioners for Offices

 Rather than releasing the heat to the outside world like traditional air conditioners (via a condenser box), Water-Cooled Air Conditioners have an internal unit connected to the mains water.
 Cold water is pumped through the system keeping it cool allowing the internal air conditioners to run efficiently.

 Single-split air conditioners have one internal cooling unit and one external condenser box.
 These are the most basic and common systems installed.
-They are ideal for cooling one single room and are usually the most cost-effective option.
+They are ideal for cooling a single room and are usually the most cost-effective option.

 A Multi-Split System uses multiple indoor cooling units (the amount is dependent on power requirements and the chosen brand) and one outdoor condenser box.